PHPOffice/PhpSpreadsheet/docs/topics/reading-and-writing-to-file.md

 **Excel 2003 XML limitations** Please note that Excel 2003 XML format has some limits regarding to styling cells and handling large spreadsheets via PHP.
-Also, only files using charset UTF-8 or ISO-8859-* are supported.

 ### \PhpOffice\PhpSpreadsheet\Reader\Xml